Richard Chaplow: West Bromwich Albion

 Chaplow joined West Bromwich Albion for a fee of £1.5 million on transfer deadline day in January 2005.
 The Baggies had previously attempted to force the deal through several times during the transfer window.
 He moved to The Hawthorns on a 3 1/2-year deal, with the option of a further season.

 Chaplow made his Albion debut in a 4–1 victory over Charlton Athletic at The Valley on 19 March 2005.
 He won a penalty soon after coming on as a late substitute, enabling Robert Earnshaw to complete his hat-trick from the spot.
-He would later made four appearances in the 2004–05 season in his first half season at the club.
+He would later make four appearances in the 2004–05 season in his first half season at the club.

 However, in the 2005–06 season, Chaplow struggled to dispatch the first team place in midfield, with Riccardo Scimeca, Steve Watson and Diomansy Kamara preferred instead and made two appearances at the start of the season. first goals for West Brom came in an FA Cup 3rd round replay at Reading on 17 January 2006.
 His two first-half goals gave Albion a 2–0 lead, but they eventually lost 3–2 in extra-time.
 In February 2006, Chaplow signed a three-month loan deal with Championship side Southampton, as part of the deal which saw Nigel Quashie move the other way.
 Chaplow made his full debut for the side two days later after signing for the club despite losing 2–0 against Reading.
 On his ninth appearance, he scored his only Saints goal at Brighton & Hove Albion on 8 April 2006, which saw Southampton win 2–0.
 Two weeks later, Chaplow returned to his parent club after suffering a knee injury.

 Upon his return from the loan, Manager Bryan Robson was impressed with his performance and expected use him in the 2006–07 season.
 Chaplow's first appearance of the season came on 8 August 2006, where he came on as a second-half substitute, in a 1–1 against Cardiff City.
 He then scored his first league goal for West Bromwich Albion, in a 2–1 defeat at Derby County.
 However, his appearances in the first team was marred by substitute bench and injuries.
 Soon, under the new management of Tony Mowbray, Chaplow managed to regain his first team place for the rest of the season, eventually making thirty–five appearances and scoring once in all competitions.

 At the start of the 2007–08 season, Chaplow continued to be in the first team regular, but was plagued with a foot injury and find his first team opportunities limited, with good forms from Robert Koren and Filipe Teixeira.
 As a result, Chaplow was linked a move away from the club, with his former club, Burnley keen on re-signing him.
 But this was denied by Manager Owen Coyle.
 After the announcement of his departure was made, Chaplow left West Brom in 2008 after spending three years at the club.